cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      the Caesar cipher.
    - Fixed a bug when entering hex strings from the clipboard (now its inserted only at the marked places).
-   - Switching between text and hex view does not loose the font selected for the text view of a document.
+   - Switching between text and hex view does not lose the font selected for the text view of a document.
-   - Conflicts with the certificate serial numbers: So far serial number have been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
+   - Conflicts with the certificate serial numbers: So far serial numbers have been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
      This could involve using the wrong certificate when validating a message.